 I have written a post with more detail about identifying quality.

 I would be quite happy to buy most of the shares on my watchlist immediately and a viable and sensible strategy for the long term might be to just hold all of them.
-However, I believe I should be able to do better than this by holding a portfolio of just a subset if those with the best relative valuations and momentum and to rapidly eliminate any mistakes that might have occurred in my initial shortlisting.
+However, I believe I should be able to do better than this by holding a portfolio of just a subset of those stocks with the best relative valuations and momentum, and by rapidly eliminating any mistakes that might have occurred in my initial shortlisting.

 My way of thinking about my portfolio is much more top down rather than bottom up.
-I don’t think I gain much of an advantage in carrying out very detailed analysis of specific businesses and I think this type of approach can create mental biases: in particular you may unintentionally artificially limit yourself to a very narrow universe of shares that you have looked at in detail and may become attached to your own research or give undue weight to specific original elements of it.
+I don’t think I gain much of an advantage in carrying out very detailed analysis of specific businesses.
+In fact I think this type of approach can create or exacerbate mental biases: in particular you may unintentionally artificially limit yourself to a very narrow universe of shares that you have looked at in detail, or may become attached to your own research or give undue weight to specific original elements of it.

-To start with I think it is much more important as an investor to develop a good overall process rather than to invest your efforts in researching unknown shares in detail.
-Much of my analysis is fairly high level but I believe this is appropriate given my approach aims to eliminate a lot of risk by restricting my universe to the very best businesses I can find on the stock market and to maximise my returns from them by following sensible disciplined trading rules that limit the cost of mistakes.
+Detailed research is also a rather time consuming and often ineffective way of managing risk.
+My approach aims to eliminate a lot of risk by restricting my universe to the very best businesses I can find on the stock market and by following sensible disciplined trading rules that limit the cost of mistakes.

-I like to be fully invested in a bull market but am not averse to holding a proportion of cash in the portfolio to take advantage of opportunities or to raise more cash in a bear market when there aren’t buying opportunities in my watchlist.
+I like to be fully invested most of the time but am not averse to holding a small proportion of cash in the portfolio to more readily take advantage of opportunities as they arise.
+I’m also happy to raise more cash in a bear market when there aren’t buying opportunities in my watchlist.

 I believe there is a trade off between diversification and conviction.
 I believe diversification across shares with idiosyncratic risks IS a free lunch in that it can reduce risk without compromising expected returns.
 I think it is foolish for any investor not to acknowledge uncertainty about the future or the possibility of mistakes.
-I think this is particularly true for me who follows quite a top down approach.
 However, it is also true that I have greater conviction in some shares than others and it can be a tricky balance to weigh up how concentrated I should be in a particular position.
-More recently I have started to think my portfolio would benefit from being more concentrated and have started to reduce to 10-15 holdings and am raising the maximum size of an individual holding to 20%.
+More recently, I have started to think my portfolio would benefit from being more concentrated and have started to reduce to 10-15 holdings and am raising the maximum size of an individual holding to 20%.

-I will generally start a holding with a smaller position and then let it grow over time as the price rises and by adding to it as I get to understand it better and grow more confident in the business.
+I will generally start a holding with a smaller position and then let it grow over time as the price rises and add to it as I get to understand it better and grow more confident in the business.

 What shares to buy from the shortlist?
-As I am always fully invested and have a shortlist of eager replacements, I generally buy immediately after a sale.
-I will generally spread proceeds from a sale across both existing holdings and new holdings that are smaller in size.
 I will consider overall portfolio diversification when choosing what to buy but mostly I will be guided by:

 - Whether a share has strong momentum – in particular from recent good news (as this momentum tends to suggest the price has underreacted).
 Otherwise shares with steadily increasing prices or breakouts to new highs tend to look attractive to me.
 I also sometimes like bounces off ‘support’ where there is still a long term upward trend.